Tesla CEO Elon Musk loses bid to get $56 billion pay package reinstated

 - Elon Musk lost his bid to have his $56 billion pay package reinstated on Monday.

-- A Delaware judge upheld her prior ruling regarding to the 2018 pay plan.
+- A Delaware judge upheld her prior ruling regarding the 2018 pay plan.

-- "Even if a stockholder vote could have a ratifying effect, it could not do so here," Judge Kathaleen McCormick wrote in her opinion.
+- "Even if a stockholder vote could have a ratifying effect, it could not do so here," Chancellor Kathaleen McCormick wrote in her opinion.

 Tesla CEO Elon Musk lost his bid to get his 2018 CEO pay package reinstated on Monday when a Delaware judge upheld her prior ruling that the compensation plan was improperly granted.